Jess

 Fees and availability

-Sessions are £45 for 50 minutes.
+Sessions are £45 for 50 minutes and take place online or by telephone.

-I currently have availability on:
+I currently offer sessions on:

-• Saturdays: 11am – 2pm
+• Saturdays: 11am–2pm

 A small number of reduced-fee spaces are available for trainees and students, please feel free to get in touch to find out more.